Naval Station Great Lakes: Recruit Training Command

 In 1996, RTC Great Lakes became the Navy's only basic training facility.
 The Base Realignment and Closure Commission of 1993 resulted in the closure of Naval Training Center San Diego, California and Naval Training Center Orlando, Florida, their associated Recruit Training Commands, and the consolidation of US Navy enlisted recruit training to Great Lakes.
 Approximately 40,000 recruits pass through Recruit Training Command annually with an estimated 7,000 recruits on board the installation at any time.
 RTC Great Lakes has been active for over 100 years.

 Training Support Center

 TSC Great Lakes is the Navy's premier technical training command.
-It has an annual throughput of 16,000 Sailors a year.
+It has an annual throughput of 16,000 Sailors.
 TSC supports the following six learning sites: